Apache Spark Performance Tuning: Spill, Skew, Shuffle, Storage

 3class DataTransform(ABC):

-4 """Abstract base class for data transforms."""
+4 """Abstract base class for data transforms in a pipeline."""

 5